Santa Rosa's at-large congressional district

 Santa Rosa's at-large congressional district is the congressional district of the Philippines in Santa Rosa.
 It has been represented in the House of Representatives of the Philippines since 2022.
 Previously included in Laguna's 1st congressional district, it includes all barangays of the city.
-It is currently represented in the 19th Congress by Danilo Fernandez of the NUP, who has represented the district since its creation.
+It is currently represented in the 20th Congress by Roy Gonzales of the Lakas–CMD.